loighic/truth-tables/welcome.md

 ---

-We will begin using this site after test 1.
+We will begin using this site right before test 1.

 ---